elastiflow/ElastiFlow-Tools/docker_install/readme.md

 Reboot and verify swap is off with `swapon --show`

 #### 3) Download
-Download the following files to a new directory on your server.
+Create a new directory on your server and download the following files to it:

 https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/.env
 https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/elasticsearch_kibana_compose.yml"